mozilla-services/autopush/README.rst

   this case.
 - (Edge Case) Multiple notifications can be sent at once, if a notification comes in during a Storage check, but before it has completed.
-- (Edge Case, UNRESOLVED) It's possible due to timing, that if the Endpoint gets a 503, the Push server could query Storage for 'missed notifications' before the Endpoint has written it.
+- (Edge Case) It's possible due to timing, that if the Endpoint gets a 503, the Push server could query Storage for 'missed notifications' before the Endpoint has written it.
+To address this, when an Endpoint gets a 503, it should store the message first, then inform the Push server to check for Stored notifications.
-  Possible Solution: Have the Endpoint use a new Push server call to flag a notification check *after* its Storage call has completed.
 - If a connected client is able to accept a notification, then the Endpoint will deliver the message to the client completely bypassing Storage.
 This Notification will be referred to as a Direct Notification vs. a Stored